 With all outstanding deficiencies rectified, you should schedule a final inspection with the building department.
 Having passed the inspection, you will receive the Certificate of Occupancy and will be free to occupy your new building.

 Being an owner-builder is no easy task.
 If you’ve decided to manage your home’s construction on your own, be sure to surround yourself with a professional, experienced design team.
 We can help.
 From design to permitting and construction administration, our team of engineers is here to guide you through this exciting process.
-Contact us at (877) 704-5727 or firstname.lastname@example.org to discuss your project and receive a quote today.
+Contact us now and we will provide you a FREE Consultation with a quote.
+We also provide virtual on-sites and virtual consultations.